 There’s plenty for foodies in Halifax.
 Tasting flights at the Garrison Brewing Company, next to Halifax Seaport Farmers Market, offer an introduction to craft brewing in Nova Scotia.
 Dinner at The Five Fishermen, a stylish restaurant that was formerly a mortuary, is a reason to visit a building reputedly one of Nova Scotia’s most haunted – that said, the only spirit I experienced was a post-meal whiskey.
 The Press Gang restaurant and oyster bar also offers fine dining in a historic downtown building.

 Nova Scotia’s driving routes include the Cabot Trail, which is widely regarded among the most scenic drives in Canada.
 It runs 298 kilometres (185 miles) around the northern tip of Cape Breton Island.
 The Canso Causeway crosses from the mainland, spanning the Northumberland Strait between Aulds Cove and Port Hastings.

 The Cabot Trail’s highlights include Cape Breton Highlands National Park.
-The Skyline Trail, which can be experienced as a 8.2 kilometre (5.2 mile) circular walk, is one of the reasons why breaking the journey is worthwhile.
+The Skyline Trail, which can be experienced as an 8.2-kilometre (5.2-mile) circular walk, is one of the reasons why breaking the journey is worthwhile.
 The trail provides views over the Gulf of Saint Lawrence, where whales surface intermittently, and rugged countryside inhabited by black bears and moose.

 Baddeck is the location of the Alexander Graham Bell National Historic Site.
 The summer home of the telephone’s inventor looks onto Bras d’Or Lake and hosts exhibitions about Bell’s achievements.
 They included developing the world’s fastest marine craft and sound recording equipment.